Showing posts with label sites. Show all posts

 We rode through the Historic Village of Mackinaw City.
 Hubby and I split a hamburger and fries at the Keyhole Bar and Grill in Mackinaw City.

-I took pictures of Old Mackinac Point Lighthouse, Winter at Mackinac, Historic Mackinaw City, & Old Mackinac Point Lighthouse made to be seen, Colonial Michilimackinac revolutionary Times, Radio Beacon 1937/38, and Welcome to Old Mackinac Point Lighthouse.
+I took pictures of Old Mackinac Point Lighthouse, Winter at Mackinac, Historic Mackinaw City, and& Old Mackinac Point Lighthouse, made to be seen.
+I also captured images of Colonial Michilimackinac during the Revolutionary War era, as well as Radio Beacon 1937/38 and Welcome to Old Mackinac Point Lighthouse.

 Loaded back onto the bus and rode to the Great Lakes Grill in Cheboygan, Michigan.
 Hubby and I ate a Salad, chicken with rice, shrimp pasta, and butter bread.